6 Dec 2018

 Soon after the call I heard the sound of helicopter blades.

 “Oh my God, what sort of condition must I be in,” I remember thinking as the noise got louder.

 Michael, the father of four, slipped off a ladder and plunged from the loft level to the ground floor of his family house while renovating.
-“I landed on my back and broke 6 transverse processes in my spine and 3 ribs.
-Later, I found out that London’s Air Ambulance automatically attends falls from heights of above 5 meters as they tend to result in serious injury.”
+“I landed on my back and broke six transverse processes in my spine and three ribs.
+Later, I found out that London’s Air Ambulance automatically attends falls from heights of above five metres as they tend to result in serious injury.